dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Parameters**

-`enhancedFeatures`: A combined value of DSEnhancedFeatures which indicates a series of enhanced features.
+`enhancedFeatures`: A combined value of `DSEnhancedFeatures` which indicates a series of enhanced features.

 ### initWithView

-Create an instance of DSCameraEnhancer.
+Create an instance of DSCameraEnhancer with a [DSCameraView](../auxiliary-api/dcecameraview.md) object.

 <div class="sample-code-prefix"></div>
 >- Objective-C